-The Board decided that the Directors' fees for financial year ("FY") ending 31 December 2022 be maintained as the previous FY subject to the performance of the Company and the current global economy.
-The detailed Directors' fees are contained in page 20 of Corporate Governance Overview Statement in the Annual Report.
+The Board decided that the Directors' fees for financial year ("FY") ending 31 December 2023 be maintained as the previous FY subject to the performance of the Company and the current global economy.
+The detailed Directors' fees for FY ended 31 December 2022 are contained in page 20 of Corporate Governance Overview Statement in the Annual Report.